Campaigns initiated to help voters navigate vote-by-mail ballot process

 The flap on the outside of the inner envelope must NOT be detached, Caterson stresses.
 It must be signed and the signature must match those on record in poll books and in any requests for mail-in-ballots, Caterson says.
 If it doesn't, it may be disqualified.

-Three of those lock boxes were installed by Thursday, county officials said.
+Three of those lock boxes were installed as of Thursday, county officials said.
 They are located at the Atlantic County Office Building, 1333 Atlantic Ave., Atlantic City; Galloway Township Municipal Hall, 300 E. Jimmie Leeds Road; and the Hammonton Municipal Building at 100 Central Ave.

 Drop boxes that will begin servicing voters by Monday will be at the Egg Harbor Township Municipal Hall, 3515 Bargaintown Road; and the Buena Vista Township Municipal Hall, 890 Harding Highway.

-Every county must have five secure lock boxes set up for this election, per Gov. Phil Murphy’s orders.
+Every county is required to have five secure lock boxes set up for this election, per Murphy’s orders.
 Murphy moved the primary to July 7 from June 2 and made it a mostly vote-by-mail election to avoid spreading the novel coronavirus.
 Each municipality will have one polling station open July 7, but machines will be available only for those with disabilities, Murphy said.
 Others who show up on Election Day will have to fill out paper provisional ballots.

 Bearers are limited to transporting three ballots in addition to their own to the board, Caterson said.